 Acute Hospital RFA for Psychiatric and Behavioral Health Delivery

-How FasPsych Telepsychiatry Supports This: FasPsych’s on-demand virtual crisis interventions may qualify partners for premiums, aligning with hospital and clinic coverage models to streamline emergency mental health care.
+How FasPsych Telepsychiatry Supports This: FasPsych’s on-demand virtual crisis interventions may qualify partners for premiums, aligning with hospital and clinic coverage models to streamline emergency mental health care through a nationwide network of telepsychiatry providers.

 Home and Community-Based Services (HCBS) Grants